sakimarquis/awesome-computational-neuroscience/README.md

 # Awesome Computational Neuroscience
 An awesome list of computational neuroscience and computational cognitive science.
 I build this list only for my own use.
 I used to use bookmarks.
-But it is a bad way to organize things, I can hardly find what I want in my bookmark.
+But it is a bad way to organize things, I can hardly find what I want.

 Other useful [Computational neuroscience resources](http://neural-reckoning.org/comp-neuro-resources.html).